 Here are some ways to include vegetables into meals or snacks throughout the day.

-8. Vegetable bakes are not something I recommend often because of the other ingredients like sugar and butter.
-However if you want to introduce them another way after vegetables have been tried on their own and you want to get them used to a particular vegetable then bakes like carrot cakes, courgette cake and beetroot brownies are real delights.
+These are not something I recommend often because of the other ingredients like sugar and butter.
+However If you want to introduce them another way then bakes like carrot cakes, courgette cake and beetroot brownies are real delights.